 Its focal point is an eighty-foot tall soldier’s monument in the center of the park.
 Statues of Farragut, Sherman, Grant and Lincoln grace the corners of the park.
 The park creates a strong visual image upon entering the downtown area and provides visual and physical relief from the urban environment.

-It is often used to host various ceremonies, rallies, and concerts, and yearly hosts the art fair in conjunction with the Summer Celebration and Parties-in-the-Park.
-Its proximity to Heritage Village, the County Museum, Hackley Library, and the Art Museum add to its value to the City.
+It is often used to host various ceremonies, rallies, and concerts, and annually hosts the Lakeshore Art Festival and Parties-in-the-Park in summer months.
+The park is beautifully decorated for the Christmas season and hosts a Lighting of the Tree festivity.
+The proximity to Heritage Village, the County Museum, Hackley Library, and the Art Museum add to its value to the City.

 Location: City block bounded by Webster and Clay and Third and Fourth Streets (Downtown).
 Land Area: 2.3 acres – 350 W. Webster Ave.